Controlled Frame API

 The insertCSS(optional details) method steps are:

-2. If the result of running validate embedded content is false, reject resultPromise with a TypeError and abort these steps.
+3. If this’s embedded navigable is null, reject promise with a TypeError and abort these steps.

 dictionary ClearDataOptions {